sourav-ad/penalized_mnl/README.md

 ## Notes

-Intalling the R packages, if not already installed, may take some time.
+Installing the R packages, if not already installed, may take some time.
+It is recommended to run the scripts on a machine with multiple cores (e.g. cluster).